 While both conversations took a lot of mental and emotional labour, I am glad we were able to finally openly talk after so long.
 These are two women I have long admired and supported and one of the biggest realizations that came out of our talks was that the racist incidents that really stick out to me (and the ones that hurt the most) are from the people you are close to and/or those you least expect.
 Would I have reacted differently if these incidents had happened with a person and brand I didn’t know?
 Absolutely.
 My closeness with Gill and my love for Oskia made both occurrences deeply personal and even more painful.

 Moving forward, Georgie and I plan to stay in touch about how to make the industry more inclusive, which I am more than happy to do.
 I believe that we cannot change things unless we work together and she is someone who is genuine in her desire to do better with her brand.
-Gill and I did not get a chance to talk about next steps for Victoria Health, but I do hope they plan to make changes with their platform.
+Gill and I did not get a chance to talk about next steps for Victoria Health, but I do hope they plan to make changes with their platform (edit: as I said, we did not talk again and I don’t believe any change will happen).
 I believe I was the only BIPOC writer on the editorial team and I hope in the future they will welcome more diverse voices and topics for their audience to learn from.

 Unfortunately, Klaudia Kedziora (Oskia’s PR Executive in 2018) refused to take responsibility for her actions and did not apologize.
 In the light of photographic evidence (below) of her complicity in acts of racism she chose to lie, deny and play the victim.
 Georgie did apologize on her behalf, which I appreciate, but people like this are an huge issue when it comes to fighting racism, but that’s a discussion for another time.